ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Gateway Service

-A gateway service typically acts as an intermediary between the internal application trust domain and external systems.
-It typically consists of multiple resilient instances.
-The gateway is responsible for ensuring appropriate isolation between external and internal domains.
-It routes incoming requests to external endpoints to the correct workload.
+A gateway service acts as an intermediary between the internal application trust domain and external systems.
+By exposing external endpoints, it routes incoming requests to the correct internal workloads while ensuring appropriate isolation between the external and internal domains.
+To provide high availability, a gateway usually consists of multiple resilient instances.
 The gateway MAY also implement identity proxy functionality including authentication, token exchange, and token transformation.

 * CA/Credential Service